Sheet Metal Rapid Prototyping for Industrial Design

 X Rapid technologies are the company that provides you with the best industrial design prototyping for any industrial project.
 The MOQ is not limited to sheet metal rapid prototyping.
 We offer customization for your final industrial design prototyping.
 Here at X Rapid Technologies, you get the highest quality prototype models via sheet metal rapid prototyping.
 Visit our website for more service details.

 Industrial design is a field in which product design is the core, and art and technology are unified.
-Rapid prototyping is a very important part of the product design and a process to repeatedly test, demonstrate and improve the rationality of the ideas.
+Rapid prototyping is a very important part of product design and a process to repeatedly test, demonstrate and improve the rationality of ideas.
 In the past hundred years of industrial design development, prototyping has been constantly innovating along with technology development.
 While prototyping is performed not only with the technology from the Bauhaus era, but also with other industrial design prototyping technologies such as CNC machining and 3D printing (an additive manufacturing method of rapid prototyping).

 1. The choice of materials decides the machining methods in most cases.